DancingLeaf123/KiriChinese/README.md

+The text marked with #yeahz represents my comments or indicates that I've used it.
 # Principles
 - The entire process of learning Chinese is conducted at your own pace and based on your interests.
 - "Materials are just a means; everyone's methods may vary, and you can choose what you prefer.